-Also, as rightly stated by visionaries around the globe, advent of Artificial Intelligence will help humanity surpass its capabilities to achieve great heights beyond its perceptions.
-In the next 30 years, Artificial Intelligence is expected to help in diagnoses in healthcare, surveillance, accident detection, space exploration and much more.
+Also, as rightly stated by visionaries around the globe, the advent of Artificial Intelligence will help humanity surpass its capabilities to achieve great heights beyond its perceptions.
+In the next 30 years, Artificial Intelligence is expected to help in diagnoses in healthcare, surveillance, accident detection, space exploration, and more.

 Experimenting is the best way to learn Artificial Intelligence.
-There are plenty of tools out there which can help you to experiment and create.
-Aim of this article is to give you information about these Artificial Intelligence tools.
+There are plenty of tools out there that can help you to experiment and create.
+This article aims to give you information about these Artificial Intelligence tools.

-Mxnet is an open source Artificial Intelligence tool which works in a combination of symbolic and imperative programming to boost efficiency and flexibility.
+Mxnet is an open-source Artificial Intelligence tool that combines symbolic and imperative programming to boost efficiency and flexibility.

-CNTK is an open source deep learning toolkit built by Microsoft for neural networks computation series.
-It focuses on models of DNN, CNN, RNN, logistic regression etc. Also promises to work with optimized CPU and GPU utilization.
+CNTK is an open-source deep learning toolkit built by Microsoft for neural network computation series.
+It focuses on models of DNN, CNN, RNN, logistic regression, etc. It also promises to work with optimized CPU and GPU utilization.
 It works with Keras and Azure.
-We will be implementing CNTK in future as it works with Keras.
+We will be implementing CNTK in the future as it works with Keras.

 Platform: Ubuntu, Mac, Windows, CentOS

-Keras is a opensource deep learning API built on top of tenser flow, Theano and CNTK.
-It is developed in Python for faster and easier experimentation in ML and specifically neural networks.
-It provides API Layers for modelling, pre-processing, predicting and visualising the outcome opening gateway for research on choosing the efficiency and category of model that fits the dataset.
-With the right setup it facilitates switching between tensor flow, Theano and CNTK frameworks.
-It works seamlessly on GPU and CPU minimizing hardware requirement and execution time.
-We can use Keras in the initial stages of a project re-validate, re-test and re-engineer our model of execution.
-It is an excellent tool for beginners to holistically understand image processing, text processing and other fundamental techniques in ML.
+The right setup facilitates switching between tensor flow, Theano, and CNTK frameworks.
+It works seamlessly on GPU and CPU, minimizing hardware requirements and execution time.
+We can use Keras in the initial stages of a project, re-validate, re-test, and re-engineer our model of execution.
+It is an excellent tool for beginners to holistically understand image processing, text processing, and other fundamental techniques in ML.